-TIP: Bring a calculator that you are comfortable with so that you know where the key buttons are.
+TIP: Bring a calculator that you are comfortable with so that you know where to find the buttons you will need (sin, cos, tan, etc.).
+Full calculator rules are listed in the exam preparation video.

 NO: It is VERY important to note that among the unauthorized materials are any digital devices (smartphone, wireless headphones or earbuds, smartwatch, etc.) that can be used to communicate, access the Internet, translate text, or create, save or consult data.